 The winter solstice, also known as “Touji (冬至)” in Japan, is often celebrated by the traditions of eating pumpkin snacks and taking a warm Yuzu bath.

-Starting good fortune with food
+Starting with good fortune with food

 The common name to call pumpkin in Japanese is “kabocha” but also called as “nankin” so it is also recognized as bringing good luck.